 Note: Session topics are subject to change.

-Driving Strategic Innovation: Understand how to manage large-scale open-innovation models and apply them to drive initiatives within your organization.
+Driving Strategic Innovation: Understand how to manage large-scale open-innovation models and apply them to drive initiatives within your organization while developing the confidence to lead at the executive level.

 Note: Short courses are subject to change.